nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 }
 ```

+* The above python script will listen for yslog message and log them into a log file
+*
+* A blog-post on logging in python with log rotation and compression can be found [here](https://nagasudhir.blogspot.com/2022/11/logging-in-python.html)

 ## Run the Syslog server as a windows background service with nssm
 * Create a batch file named `run_server.bat` and write the following in it